ryanspivey/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) They both iterate over an array; however foreach executes a function for each array element where map returns a new array based on a function called on the original array's elements.
 2. Explain the difference between a callback and a higher order function.
+    A callback function takes some parameter(s) and returns some result, but is intended to be used an argument in a higher order function.
+A higher order function is just a function that takes another function as a parameter and/or returns a function as a result.
 3. What is closure?
+    Closure is what gives a function access to the scope outside of itself.
 4. Describe the four rules of the 'this' keyword.
+    When writing code in the global scope, 'this' will reference the window.
+    When a dot calls a function, the object before the dot is the 'this'.
+    When using 'this' in a constructor function, it refers to the object returned by the constructor.
+    We can use call & apply to add new functions and variables to constructor objects.
 5. Why do we need super() in an extended class?
+    Super is used to inherit the properties of whatever class is extended to the new class.
+That way we don't have to rewrite the properties of the child class if it's a subset of the parent class.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions